Crescent City Schools: Schools

 Akili Academy is a Type 5 charter school that began operations in August 2008 with kindergarten and first grade.
 The school has grown by one grade each year and is now a K-8 school serving 550 students.
-In the school’s first year of operations, only 6% of students were at grade level at the start of the school year.
+In the school's first year of operations, only 6% of students were at grade level at the start of the school year.
 At the end of the first year of instruction, 85% of kindergarteners were at or above grade level and 77% of first grade students were at or above grade level.
 This type of student achievement and academic growth is almost unprecedented for a school in its first year of operations.
-By the 2010-2011 school year Akili Academy had grown to a K-3 school and its first class of third graders took the State of Louisiana iLEAP exam, given annually to third and fifth-eighth graders.
+By the 2010–2011 school year Akili Academy had grown to a K-3 school and its first class of third graders took the State of Louisiana iLEAP exam, given annually to third and fifth-eighth graders.
 Over 88% of Akili students performed at or above grade level on the iLEAP, the highest percentage in the entire Recovery School District.
 Additionally, 45% of students achieved a level of Advanced or Mastery in ELA and Math.
-For two years in a row (2011 and 2012), Akili Academy had the highest-performing third graders in the Recovery School District on the iLEAP.
+For two consecutive seasons (2011 and 2012), Akili Academy had the highest-performing third graders in the Recovery School District on the iLEAP.
 In 2014, Akili Academy sixth graders were in the Top 10 in the city for scoring Mastery and Advanced in English Language Arts.
 Akili was the only school in the Recovery School District represented on this list.
 Between 2014 and 2016, Akili increased the percentage of students reading on or above grade level by 15 percentage points, from 44% of students reading on or above grade level to 59%.
-Akili Academy is well-known throughout the City of New Orleans for its championship winning athletic programs.
+Akili Academy is well known throughout the City of New Orleans for its championship winning athletic programs.
 Akili offers competition sports such as baseball, basketball, cheerleading, football, soccer, softball, track and volleyball to 5-8 grade students.
 During the 2017-2018 athletic year, the Gators won 11 of 13 New Orleans Charter School Athletic Association City Championships.
 Scholar athletes, are heavily recruited by local public and private high school athletic programs.

 Paul Habans Charter School opened in July 2013 under Crescent City Schools.
 Formerly Paul B. Habans Elementary School, it is located at 3501 Seine Street in the Algiers neighborhood on the West Bank of New Orleans.
 Habans serves 932 scholars in grades Pre-K - 8.
 In 2014, Paul Habans Charter School 6th grade scholars grew 1.37 years in their reading level by the end of the year.
 In 2016, LEAP scores revealed that Habans improved more than the state average, both in the percent of students scoring Mastery or above, as well as the percent of students scoring Basic or above.
 Overall, the percentage of students scoring Mastery or above increased from 9.87% in 2015 to 14.67% in 2016.